 I cannot emphasize enough how important it is that you don't try to diagnose your puppy's ear problem.

-If you recognize any of these symptoms in your Cocker, I recommend you take your puppy to see his vet for a professional diagnosis and treatment.
+If you see any of the above symptoms in your Cocker, take your puppy to see his vet for a professional diagnosis and treatment.

 Follow your vet's advice and the above tips for preventing ear mites in puppies, and you won't go far wrong!